latenitefilms/TransferToolbox/docs/how-to-use.md

 **However**, if you use the same Custom Font within a Motion Template on Mac, it **will** work on iPad.

-For example, here's the familiar [BBC Reith](https://www.bbc.co.uk/branding/reith-font/){target="_blank"} font in Final Cut Pro for iPad:
+For example, the [BBC](https://www.bbc.co.uk){target="_blank"} uses Final Cut Pro for a lot of their programs, so here's the familiar [BBC Reith](https://www.bbc.co.uk/branding/reith-font/){target="_blank"} font in Final Cut Pro for iPad:

 ![](../static/bbc-font.jpeg)

+!!!warning Please Note:
+You may only use BBC Reith if you have an agreement or other authorisation to collaborate with the BBC or BBC Studios.
+This may be as a broadcasting partner or co-production partner, event promoter, or as a customer of BBC Studios.
+!!!

 However, even though the above screenshot shows the [BBC Reith](https://www.bbc.co.uk/branding/reith-font/){target="_blank"} font in the Inspector, it **won't** appear if you add another Title within Final Cut Pro (for iPad).